colejarczyk/doc/api/utility.rst

 Utility API
 ===========

-These endpoints will allow you to see the csv taken in the Open Loyalty.
+These endpoints will allow you to see the CSVs in Open Loyalty.

 Get CSV of customers assigned to a specific level
 -------------------------------------------------

-To retrieve CSV of customers assigned to a level you need to call the ``/api/csv/level/<level>`` endpoint with the ``GET`` method.
+To retrieve a CSV of customers assigned to a level,, you need to call the ``/api/csv/level/<level>`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^